skeddles/task-timer/README.md

 - Stays on top of other windows
 - Red border shows on your screen to remind you
 - Occasional beeps and shakes to remind you

+## Other Info

+Sorry the exe is so big (40MB).
+The app was created with javascript and packaged with electron / electron-builder.